-C.3.13 Where a Regional or County committee member is convicted of a criminal offence whilst a serving official, the member must notify the Party Secretary and the General Secretary.
-Where the Party's reputation could be affected, the matter shall be referred to the Party Chairman who may suspend the committee member from office pending an NEC decision concerning removal from office.

-C.3.14 Failure to disclose information under C.3.12 or C.3.13 may be grounds for disciplinary action.
+C 3.13 Where a Regional or County committee member is convicted of a criminal control of the NEC. - C.3.13 Where a Regional or County committee member is convicted of a criminal offence whilst a serving official, the member must notify the Party Secretary and the General Secretary.
+Where the Party's reputation could be affected, the matter shall be referred to the Party Chairman who may suspend the committee member from office pending an NEC decision concerning removal from office. - C.3.14 Failure to disclose information under C.3.12 or C.3.13 may be grounds for disciplinary action.